Hagket/Hagket/README.md

 - 👋 Hi, I’m @Hagket
 - 💻 I currently know Python and Java
-- 🌱 I’m currently learning Javascript & majoring in Computer Science @ University of Massachussetts Boston
+- 🌱 I’m currently learning Javascript & C
+- I am working towards my B.S in Computer Science @ the University of Massachusetts Boston
-- 📫 How to reach me hvketchedjian@gmail.com
+- 📫 How to reach me: hvketchedjian@gmail.com

 <!---
 Hagket/Hagket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.